Contactless Substrate Measurement Machine using lasers to capture the height and diameter of samples

 - Engineering modes allows measurements of new or prototype products to be carried out therefore aiding research and development.

-We were approached by Eminox; a privately owned designer and manufacturer of exhaust after-treatment systems, who had undertaken an upgrade of their production cell and wanted to automate some of their processes for a Contactless Substrate Measurement Machine.
+We were approached by Eminox; a designer and manufacturer of exhaust after-treatment systems, who had undertaken an upgrade of their production cell and wanted to automate some of their processes for a Contactless Substrate Measurement Machine.

 Eminox machines are primarily designed for heavy-duty vehicles and equipment such as buses, trucks, non-road mobile machines and trains.
 As such, their products help vehicle and equipment manufacturers to meet ever-tightening emission restrictions.